January 14, 2020

 Larger pieces like the 12-inch frying pan have a helper handle for easier handling.

-We also like the shape of the skillets, which have a lot of flat cooking surface.
+The shape of the skillets is great too, with a lot of flat cooking surface.

-Overall, Multiclad Pro is a pretty, functional cookware set.
+Overall, Multiclad Pro is a very pretty, very functional cookware set.

 Value

-Cuisinart Multiclad Pro is one of the best deals you're going to find on quality clad stainless cookware.
-And remember, this cookware is comparable to All-Clad D3, which is not true of most cookware at this price point.
+Cuisinart Multiclad Pro is one of the best deals you're going to find on good quality clad stainless steel cookware.
+Remember, this line is comparable to All-Clad D3, which is not true of most stainless cookware at this price point.

 Pros